behnamazimi/js-service-wrapper/README.md

     })

-// this will for its turn on queue new ClientHandler({url: "https://reqres.in/api/users"})
+// this will wait for its turn on queue new ClientHandler({url: "https://reqres.in/api/users"})
     .fire({parallel: true})
     .then(res=> {